What Is Ear Hair?

 Before attempting to pluck a dog’s ears it is recommended to get a special ear powder called Biogroom Ear Fresh Ear Powder which has gripping properties that make plucking easier.
 In Australia and the other worldwide regions you can purchase this product through Vet Products Direct; in the United States this product can be purchased through CherryBrook.
 The United Kingdom has a different product called Hatchwells Ear Plucking Powder and that can be purchased through Groomers-online.com or Petplanet.

-Alternatively it is possible to purchase special ear forceps that you can use to pluck the ears instead of your fingers.
-Check out the items here:
+Alternatively it is possible to purchase special ear tweezers and forceps that you can use to pluck the ears instead of using your fingers.
+Check out these items:

 How To Pluck Your Dog’s Ears

 Tilt the dog’s head to the side and sprinkle some powder onto the ear hole opening area over the ear hair.
-Sprinkle enough powder so that when you take hold of the ear hair it doesn’t feel slippery.
-As you pluck the hair you should be able to maintain a firm grip so it doesn’t slip through your fingers or the forceps.
-If you do feel it slipping then you may need to use a little more powder.
+Sprinkle enough powder so that when you take hold of the ear hair it doesn’t feel slippery but do not use too much.
+If you are using your fingers you should be able to maintain a firm grip without them slipping.
+If you do feel your fingers slipping then you may need to use a little more powder.